 How To Make Toffee Cookies

 - Mix together the dry ingredients including flour, baking soda, cornstarch and salt in one bowl.
-In a second bowl cream the softened butter and brown sugar together.
+In a second bowl cream the softened butter and brown sugar together or use an electric mixer at a medium speed.
 Then add egg, milk and vanilla to the butter and brown sugar.

-- Fold– Fold in the chocolate chips and pieces of toffee into the batter.
+- Fold– Fold in the chocolate chips and toffee chips into the batter.

 - Roll and Chill– Roll the cookie dough into balls and place all of the cookie dough balls on a cookie sheet in the fridge to chill.
 When baking you’ll need more room between the cookie dough balls, but when chilling they can be closer together.

 - Bake– When you’re ready, preheat the oven to 350.
-Spread the dough balls out on cookie sheets so they have at least two inches between the cookies to allow room for them to spread.
-Bake for 10-12 minutes or until the cookies are crispy on the edges but soft in the center.
-Allow the cookies to cool on the pan for a few minutes before transferring them to a wire rack to cool.
+Spread the dough balls out on cookie sheet so they have at least two inches between the cookies to allow room for them to spread.
+Bake in the preheated oven for 10 to 12 minutes.
+The edges will just begin to turn a golden brown and the centers will still be soft and gooey.
+Let the cookies cool on the pan for a few minutes to allow them to continue firming up and a chewy center will form.
+Then transfer to a wire cooling rack to finish cooling.
+Enjoy!

 Other Variations For These Toffee Cookies